m7md123q/discord-username-checker/README.md

-# DOES NOT WORK ANYMORE!!
+# UPDATED VERSION ON 25 STARS!
 A discord username checker with Pomelo and webhook support.

 requirements: